Clinical UM Guideline

 2. When a breastfeeding infant has a medical (for example, respiratory, cardiac or genetic condition) or congenital condition (for example, cleft palate) that interferes with breastfeeding; or

-3. When the mother has been unsuccessful expressing sufficient breast milk after a trial using a manual, battery powered or standard electric pump.
+3. When the lactating individual has been unsuccessful expressing sufficient breast milk after a trial using a manual, battery powered or standard electric pump.

 Not Medically Necessary: